 The Belle Epoque Centre will reopen its doors on Wednesday 1 July 2020.
 A visit is only possible by appointment, buy your tickets via www.belleepoquecentrum.be/tickets.
 Wearing a mouth mask is mandatory during a visit!

 The indoor exhibition 750 years Blankenberge can be revisited as from 1 July 2020, subject to prior reservation via T +32 (0)50 636 620 (at the latest the day before your visit).
 Wearing a mouth mask is mandatory during a visit!

 - Sea Life Blankenberge will reopen on 18 May 2020.
 Tickets must be purchased in advance, a one-way route has been worked out, everyone is required to wear a mouth mask and only five visitors will be admitted per quarter of an hour.

 - Second-residents may return to their second residence from 20 May 2020, also for an overnight stay.
-This also applies to mobile homes with a fixed pitch, but please check with the campsite first whether the site is accessible.
+This also applies to mobile homes with a fixed pitch.